 How can you get her to wake up happy and later in the morning?

-Check in every few minutes doing this same thing (without staying too long each time), until 6:30am.
-You’ll likely repeat this over the next few mornings until she gets the point that waking up doesn’t mean it’s time to start the day.
+Check in every few minutes doing the same thing (without staying too long each time), until 6:30am.
+You’ll likely repeat this the next few mornings until she gets the point that waking up doesn’t mean it’s time to start the day.

 Over time, she might even learn to soothe herself back to sleep, or at least learn that it’s okay to wake up calmly and enjoy the morning while she waits for you.